Waterproofing is the process of making a building's foundation capable of preventing water and moisture intrusion to ensure a dry, safe interior.

 5. Backfilling and Surface Grading

 After the drain and membrane are in place, we backfill the trench with clean gravel and soil.
-We make sure the ground slopes away from the foundation so rainwater runs off naturally.
+We ensure the ground slopes away from the foundation so rainwater runs off naturally.

 6. Final Inspection

-Before finishing, we test the drainage flow and confirm that water moves freely away from your home.
+Before we finish, we test the drainage system and confirm that water flows freely away from your home.
 Our goal is to leave your property clean, dry, and protected from future leaks.

 Types of Waterproofing Services We Offer

 Different homes need different solutions.
-We tailor each job based on the foundation type, soil condition, and water problem.
+We tailor each job to the foundation type, soil conditions, and water issues.

 - Exterior Foundation Waterproofing – Stops water before it reaches your wall.
 Ideal for major leaks or failed footing drains.